Andrés Almarales

-Andrés Almarales Manga (1935 in Cienaga, Magdalena, Colombia – 7 November 1985, in Bogotá) was one of the commanders of the 19th of April Movement (M-19) liberation group.
+Andrés Almarales Manga (c.
+1935 – 7 November 1985) was one of the commanders of the 19th of April Movement (M-19) liberation group.
 He was a member of the Colombian Communist Party.
 He worked with the socialist groups under Antonio Garcia and with the United People's Front with the priest, Camilo Torres.
-He received Haba guerrilla instruction in Cuba and communist countries of Europe.
+Almarales received Haba guerrilla instruction in Cuba and communist countries of Europe.